 Some things that may need explaining…

 This statement about everything after Vic Reeves’ Big Night Out isn’t posturing, it’s true.
 I found Vic and Bob progressively less ‘for me’ after that, and was also put off by their disruptive appearances on chat shows, particularly on occasions when they just couldn’t bear to let the musical act perform uninterrupted.
 There are a couple of good songs on Head Music by the way, but I can’t find much to say in its defence, and yet I’ll happily defend Coming Up.
-You can find out much more about Sizzlin’ Bacon Monster Munch in the edition of Looks Unfamiliar with Garreth F. Hirons here.
+You can find out much more about Sizzlin’ Bacon Monster Munch – and my ongoing resentment over its continued unavailability – in Looks Unfamiliar with Garreth Hirons here.

 Maths-In-A-Box was a bizarre early eighties BBC Schools programme about some children teaching mathematics to a visiting alien.
 It was one of those shows that you’d hear legends about from children who’d been off school ill.